codewar65/VTX_ClientServer/README.md

 VTX consists of a web / websocket server written in FreePascal, and a browser based javascript client.

 The server software listens to two separate ports while running.
 A port for HTTP, and a separate port for Web Sockets.

 A 'user' connects to the web server via HTTP.
 The web server delivers a client payload (html, css, javascript client, web font) to the 'user's web browser.

 The client software then connects to the server via a web socket connection.
-Upon a 'user' connection to the web socket server, the server will spawn a 'sysop' defined application ('node' software).
+Upon a 'user' connection to the web socket server, the server will wither spawn a 'sysop' defined application ('node' software) or connect to a telnet server.
 The 'node' software pipes raw binary text to / from the server via StdIn / StdOut.
 The server then relays this stream to the 'user' through the web socket connection.
 Alternately, VTX server can be configured to connect to a remote telnet server (bbs or other service).

 The server console is written in Free Pascal.